Toxic Parenting – Signs, Types, and How to Deal with It

 5. Children Have a Hard Time ‘Saying No’ or Making Decisions for Themselves

-As boundaries are non-existent or crossed in dysfunctional households, children of toxic parents find it very hard to say no to things after they grow up as they weren’t allowed to have control over their life.
+As boundaries are non-existent or crossed in dysfunctional households, children of toxic parents find it very hard to say no to things after they grow up, as they aren’t allowed to have control over their lives.

 Regardless of whether toxic parents are toxic purposefully, it leaves deep wounds in the relationship.
 This makes the road to reconciliation arduous and uncertain.
-It’s only a matter of time before they imbibe the negative character traits from parents and repeat the toxic behavior delivered to them.
+It’s only a matter of time before they imbibe the negative character traits from their parents and repeat the toxic behaviour delivered to them.
 After becoming abusive adults themselves, they start a cycle in their own family life that is hard to escape.
+Thus, from dealing with toxic parents to becoming one gets very easy for impacted children.

 How to Stop Being a Toxic Parent?